Bevia/CppChallenges/README.md

 ## Acknowledgments

 I would like to express my deepest gratitude to Vicente Bevia https://github.com/VicenteB97, whose invaluable feedback and support were instrumental in shaping this C++ exercise challenge repository.

+For any other doubts, feel free to ask for help at: vbevia@gmail.com or vincent.bevia@multisafepay.com